The Valley of the Moon (novel): Rural Quest

 When Billy is released from jail, Saxon insists that they leave the city and try to find their own farm, though they discover that the government no longer gives out land freely.
 They pass through an area dominated by the Portuguese, who are described to have arrived very poor and prospered by using the land more intensively than earlier European settlers, whom they displaced.
 A few days of their journey are spent with a middle-class woman who grows flowers and vegetables and has a flourishing business selling high-quality products to the wealthy.

 Moving on, they take a liking to an artists' colony but decide to continue looking for their own place.
 Billy begins dealing in horses as well as driving them.
 He returns to the boxing ring, using a new name so he will not be identified against an up-and-coming boxer, and wins the fight within seconds.
 He uses his reward of 300 dollars to buy a pair of horses and, after a victory in a rematch, resolves to fight no more.

 They also encounter well-known writer and journalist 'Jack Hastings', generally considered to be a self-portrait of Jack London at the time of the book's conception.
 Hastings' wife—presumably modeled after London's second wife—is described as bearing some resemblance to Saxon.
 They discuss the wastefulness of the early American farmers, namely their habits of exhausting land and moving on, reflecting Jack London's views on sustainable agriculture.

 Directed to their 'Valley of the Moon', Billy and Saxon settle and live there happily at the book's end.
 'Sonoma Valley' is considered by a character to be a Native American name meaning 'Valley of the Moon', though this etymology is disputed.

 Influences

 Though not one of London's most popular books, The Valley of the Moon remains in print and can also be downloaded.
 It has been described as "road novel fifty years before Kerouac" and as reflecting London's loss of hope in socialism and growing interest in scientific farming, as well as a hymn of praise to his second wife Charmian.

 A film was made in 1914.
 Billy was played by actor / director Jack Conway and Saxon by Myrtle Stedman.

 The novel is referenced in Malcolm Lowry's Under the Volcano, by the protagonist Geoffrey Firmin (the Consul).

+It is referenced in Georges Perec's La Vie mode d'emploi, which also references the Malcolm Lowry book.